 Mesa Verde National Park

-👉 Pro Tip: To get a good overview of the cliff dwellings and other important sites when you first arrive, drive the Mesa Top Loop Road, stopping at markers along the way.
+👉 Pro Tip: Drive the Mesa Top Loop Road at Mesa Verde National Park, stopping at markers along the way.
 You can even use a guided audio tour from the NPS.

 Black Canyon of the Gunnison National Park

 Black Canyon of the Gunnison National Park has some of the oldest rock in North America, and the canyon carved by two million years’ worth of the Gunnison River relentlessly hitting away at it is a sight to see.
-You can hike along the canyon rim, or hike the inner canyon to see the cliffs from a completely different angle.
+You can hike along the canyon rim, or hike the inner canyon to see the cliffs and amazing rock formations from a completely different angle.